 According to Gartner, by 2017, senior executives in most of the largest companies in America will rely on EPMOs to implement company-wide strategies and remain innovative.
-Today and tomorrow’s PMOs need to prepare for the transition to an EPMO model in order to keep pace with increasing competition.
+Today and tomorrow’s PMOs need to prepare for the transition to an EPMO model in order to keep pace with the increasing competition.

 To ensure that strategic objectives are met throughout project life cycles, businesses and PMOs will need to focus much more carefully on the following steps.